pilotmoon/PopClip-Extensions/README.md

                              extension, for easier editing.
     README.md             -- This repository contains the documentation for making your own extensions LICENSE               -- MIT License text.
+    Index.plist           -- The main page is auto-generated from this repository, using Index.plist to specify the contents.

 ## License